- Main Page for What Every Student Should Know

 3. Disciplinary Probation – Disciplinary probation is imposed after a student has made a serious violation or has repeatedly violated campus policy.
 Probation allows the student to remain at the College on the condition that he or she complies with College policies and the conditions of their particular probation or behavioral agreement.
 The TSS Associate Dean will determine the conditions of the probation.
-A student on probation is normally not allowed to represent the College in any official capacity, to include participating in co-curricular activities, hold an office in a campus organization or serve on a College committee during the time of probation.
+A student on probation is normally not allowed to represent the College in any official capacity, including participating in co-curricular activities, holding an office in a campus organization or serving on a College committee during the time of probation.
 The student’s parents (if a minor) will receive written notification of the probation status and circumstances of the violation.
-Further violation of campus policy, to include violating the terms of the probation, may result in removal from the College.
+Further violation of campus policy, including violating the terms of the probation, may result in removal from the College.
 This must be considered an extremely serious probation.

 4. Loss of Privileges – Loss of specified privileges on campus for a designated period.

 5. Restitution – Restitution is compensation required of students who engage in theft or damage to property on or off-campus.
 The amount of restitution is dependent upon the extent of damage as well as the determined method for the student to make amends for the damage caused.
 The TSS Associate Dean determines the amount, form and method of payment.